rafsanraqib/myRetail-app/README.md

 - First you need to have Nodejs and NPM installed in your system.
 These can be downloaded from https://nodejs.org/en/download/

 - Next step is the pull the code from github.
-This can be done by typing 'git pull' in the terminal
+This can be done by adding this repository as upstream by typing 'git remote add upstream
+<address of the repo> followed by a 'git pull'.
+The other way is to download a zip of the codebase.

 - Next step is to navigate to the project directory and type 'npm intall axios bootstrap --save' to install the dependecies.